 - Must be initiated by the student, who should contact their instructor to receive a copy of the independent study form, complete part one of the document, and return to the instructor.

-- Is permitted only under special circumstances and with instructor, graduate dean, and Academic Vice President approval.
+- Is permitted only under special circumstances and with instructor, Dean of Graduate Studies, and Vice President for Academic Affairs approval.

 Students may earn credit through a CSC-sponsored international studies program.
 Students may